Robert Sellers

-Robert Sellers (born 3rd February 1965 in Leeds) is an English writer and author, known for his show-business biographies and works on popular culture including Cult TV and The Battle for Bond, an analysis of the Fleming plagiarism trial and its aftermath.
+Robert Sellers (born 3 February 1965) is an English writer and author, primarily known for work on his show-business biographies and popular culture.
+He has written several books, including Cult TV, which covers the history of ITC, Lew Grade's television company, and The Battle for Bond, an analysis of the legal case regarding plagiarism in relation to Ian Fleming's James Bond character.

-Sellers graduated from drama school and initially pursued a career as a stand-up comedian.
-He then turned to film journalism, and has written for such publications as Daily Mail, Empire, Total Film, The Independent, SFX and Cinema Retro.
-Sellers has conducted interviews with such notable persons as Roger Moore, Christopher Lee, Michael Palin, Richard Dreyfuss and Ray Harryhausen.
+Sellers originally studied drama and pursued a career in stand-up comedy before transitioning to film journalism.
+Over the years, he has written for various publications, such as Daily Mail, Empire, Total Film, The Independent, SFX and Cinema Retro.
+Sellers has conducted interviews with prominent figures in the entertainment industry, including Roger Moore, Christopher Lee, and Richard Dreyfuss.

-Apart from biographies, Sellers had also written books on the entertainment industry.
-His book Very Naughty Boys: The Amazing True Story of HandMade Films, the inside story of the British film company HandMade Films, was described by Film Review magazine as "fascinating" and "impossible to put down".
+Sellers has also authored books on the entertainment industry, notably Very Naughty Boys: The Amazing True Story of HandMade Films, which details the history of the British film company HandMade Films.
+His work has been featured in several television documentaries, including The 100 Best Family Films on Channel 4.

-Cult TV is the official history of ITC, Lew Grade's television company that made hit TV shows throughout the 1960s and 70s.

-Sellers has contributed to a number of television documentaries including Channel 4's The 100 Best Family Films.